 How can I improve my chances of being considered for a placement?

-EPPIC placements are extremely popular.
+HEP placements are extremely popular.
 Applicants should read the person specification carefully and try to address each point giving examples wherever possible.
-Enthusiasm is very important - don’t forget to tell us why you want to do an EPPIC placement!
+Enthusiasm is very important - don’t forget to tell us why you want to do a HEP placement!